 About The Midterm Project

-What this is, why it exists, and where we stand.
+What this is, why it exists, and what we're actually trying to do.

 What this is